Voter caging: 2008 elections

 In Northern California, reports of voter caging emerged when letters marked 'do not forward' were sent to Democrats with fake voter ID numbers.
 The description of the letters matched the letters that were sent out in Florida.
 Many details on the letters were false; for example, the letters referred to a Voter Identification Division, but RNC personnel said they had no such department.
 The RNC did not return calls from a news organization regarding the letters.

 On October 5, 2008, the Republican Lieutenant Governor of Montana, John Bohlinger, accused the Montana Republican Party of vote caging to purge 6,000 voters from three counties that trend Democratic.
 The purges included decorated war veterans and active duty soldiers.

 Terri Lynn Land, the Secretary of State of Michigan, was found to be purging thousands of voters from voting rolls based on Voter ID cards being returned as undeliverable.
 The American Civil Liberties Union (ACLU) took Michigan to court over the purges.
 Judge Stephen J. Murphy ruled the purge illegal under the National Voter Registration Act of 1993 and directed Land to reinstate the affected voters.

-The New York Times found in its review of state records that unlawful actions in six states led to widespread voter purges, which could have impacted the 2008 elections.
-Some of the actions were apparently the result of mistakes by the states in handling voter registrations and files as they tried to comply with a 2002 federal law related to running elections.
-Neither party was singled out, but because the Democratic Party registered more new voters this year, Democratic voters were more adversely affected by such actions of state officials.